ECS 034: Software Development in UNIX & C++

 Description

 UNIX Operating system tools and programming environment.
 Methods for debugging and verification.
 Principles object-oriented programming in C++.
-Only 2 units of credit for students who have previously taken ECS 036B.
+No credit to students who completed ECS 036B, ECS 036C, ECS 040, or ECS 060.
 GE Prior to Fall 2011: SciEng.
 GE: SE.

 Prerequisites